shortdoom/gh-fake-analyzer/README.md

 - `contributors`: User's repositories and their contributors
 - `pull_requests_to_other_repos`: List of PRs made to other repositories
 - `commits_to_other_repos`: List of commits made to repositories not owned by the user
+- `duplicate_hashes_found`: List of repositories with owner commits that do not belong to the owner
 - `commits`: Full commit data for every user repository
 - `issues`: List of issues opened by the user
 - `comments`: List of comments made by the user